upstart-gg/upstart/packages/sdk/generated-docs.md

 - `$children`: For container-bricks only.
 An array of children bricks.

 ### Presets
-Most of the bricks have a `preset` prop that will help you style it.
+Most of the bricks have a prop called `preset` that will help you style it.
 When present, you MUST use it.
 List of presets:

 - `surface-1`: Surface 1.
 Surface elevation 1